tatsuyai713/lwrcl/rcl_like_wrapper/README.md

 - **Constructors:**
   - Default constructor initializes duration to 0 nanoseconds.
-  - Constructor accepting an `std::chrono` data types.
+  - Constructor accepting an `std::chrono` data type.
   - Constructor accepting an `int64_t` for nanoseconds.
   - Constructor accepting an `int32_t` for seconds and a `uint32_t` for additional nanoseconds.